 - There’s the work of planning your launch.
 This is 1/3 of the time involved in creating a successful product.

 - There’s the work of launching the course itself.
 This is the time it takes to tell the world about your new course in a compelling and effective way.
 (Hint: this doesn’t happen overnight.)

-- There’s the work of creating the course curriculum and delivering the content.
+- There’s the work of how to design the course curriculum and delivering the content.
 This is the part most people plan for, but the other two parts are just as important and crucial for a profitable course!

 31. You Will Need To Re-Create Your Course Content After You Launch

 Chances are that no matter how much thought you put into your course design, you’ll want to re-do parts of it (or all of it) once you’ve had real live students go through it.

 This is a good thing!
 Having real feedback from paying customers means that you can make your course better for future students.
 With feedback, you are also given the opportunity to tweak your course for current students.